LancersBucket/8-suite-poker/README.md

-Hand Calculator for an 8-suit deck of cards.
+Hand Calculator and simulator for an 8-suit deck of cards.